tjesi/tjesi.github.io/_pages/about.md

 ---

 Hi!
 I am a third and final year PhD student in cryptography at the [Department of Mathematical Sciences](https://www.ntnu.edu/imf) at the Norwegian University of Science and Technology (NTNU) in Trondheim.
 My supervisor is [Professor Kristian Gjøsteen](https://www.ntnu.edu/employees/kristian.gjosteen), and I am a member of the [NTNU Applied Cryptology Lab](https://www.ntnu.edu/iik/nacl-lab).
-I am also working part time as a Security and Cryptography Engineer at [Pone Biometrics](https://ponebiometrics.com/the-team).
+I am also working part time as a Security and Cryptography Expert at [Pone Biometrics](https://ponebiometrics.com/the-team).

 My main foci of research are lattice-based cryptography and zero-knowledge protocols.
 My interests also span the areas of secure multiparty computation, homomorphic encryption, password-authenticated key exchange, electronic voting and anonymous communication.